thewca/wca-regulations/wca-regulations-2013.md

     - 12a3) Outer Block Turn Metric (OBTM) is defined as:
         - 12a3a) Each move of the categories Face Moves and Multiple Outer Slice Moves is counted as 1 move.
         - 12a3b) Each rotation is counted as 0 moves.
-- 12b) Rotations for all cube shaped puzzles:
+- 12b) Rotations for all cube shaped NxNxN puzzles:
     - 12b1) Clockwise, 90 degrees: [f] or z, [b] or z', [r] or x, [l] or x', [u] or y, [d] or y'.
     - 12b2) Anti-clockwise, 90 degrees: [f'] or z', [b'] or z, [r'] or x', [l'] or x, [u'] or y', [d'] or y.
     - 12b3) 180 degrees: [f2] or z2, [b2] or z2, [r2] or x2, [l2] or x2, [u2] or y2, [d2] or y2.